Pune: Civic administration

+Municipal finance

+According to audited financial statements published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Pune Municipal Corporation reported total revenue receipts of ₹94.26 billion (US$1,136 million) and total expenditure of ₹78.36 billion (US$944 million) for the financial year 2022–23.
+The CityFinance Portal publishes audited financial statements of urban local bodies across India.

 Utility services

 The PMC supplies the city with potable water that is sourced from the Khadakwasla Reservoir.
 There are five other reservoirs in the area that supply water to the city and the greater metropolitan area.

 The city lacks the capacity to treat all the sewage it generates, which leads to the Mutha river containing only sewage outside the monsoon months.
 In 2009 only 65% of sewage generated was treated before being discharged into the rivers.
 According to Anwesha Borthakur and Pardeep Singh, unplanned and haphazard development has turned the Mula-Mutha river into a dead river.
 The Pune municipal corporation has undertaken plans to restore life into the rivers.
 PMC is also responsible for collecting solid waste.
 Around 1,600 tons of solid waste is generated in Pune each day.
 The waste consists of 53% organic, compostable material; and 47% inorganic material, of which around half is recyclable.
 The unrecovered solid waste is transported to the dumping grounds in Urali devachi.